Miguel Tendillo

-Miguel Tendillo Belenguer (born 1 February 1961) is a Spanish former footballer who played as a central defender.
+Miguel Tendillo Belenguer (born 1 February 1961) is a Spanish former professional footballer who played as a central defender.

 Over 15 seasons, he amassed La Liga totals of 370 matches and 28 goals, appearing most notably for Valencia (eight years) and Real Madrid (five) and winning ten major titles.

-Tendillo played nearly 30 times with Spain, representing the nation in one World Cup and one European Championship.
+Tendillo played nearly 30 times with Spain, representing the nation at the 1982 World Cup and Euro 1980.

 Club career

 Born in Moncada, Valencia, Tendillo started his professional career with local Valencia CF, being first choice since the age of 18 (29 La Liga games in his first full season, which culminated with the UEFA Cup Winners' Cup conquest – he started in the final against Arsenal).
+On 1 May 1983, in the last fixture of the campaign, he scored the only goal in a 1–0 win over Real Madrid; the result meant that his team avoided relegation on goal difference, while the opposition lost the title to Athletic Bilbao by one point.

-After nearly 300 official appearances with Valencia, Tendillo moved to Real Murcia upon the Ches 1986 relegation, and produced another solid season, which earned him the interest of league powerhouse Real Madrid as a replacement to longtime injuree Antonio Maceda.
-A starter in three of his five years, he helped the club to three leagues and as many domestic supercups.
+After 274 official appearances with Valencia, Tendillo moved to Real Murcia CF upon the Ches 1986 relegation, and produced another solid season, which earned him the interest of league powerhouse Real Madrid as a replacement to long-time injured player Antonio Maceda.
+A starter in three of his five years, he helped the club to three leagues and as many Supercopa de España trophies.

-Tendillo signed with lowly Real Burgos CF for 1992–93, not being able to help it prevent relegation from the top division and retiring at the end of the campaign, aged 32.
+Tendillo signed for lowly Real Burgos CF for 1992–93, not being able to help them prevent relegation from the top division and retiring at the end of the campaign, aged 32.
 Subsequently, he returned to the Mestalla Stadium as youth system coordinator.

 International career

 Tendillo earned his first cap for Spain on 21 May 1980, at not yet 20, appearing in a 2–2 friendly with Denmark in Copenhagen.
-Subsequently, he was called for that year's UEFA European Championship and the 1982 FIFA World Cup, appearing in a total of 27 matches and being deployed at right back in the former competition.
+Subsequently, he was called for that year's UEFA European Championship and the 1982 FIFA World Cup, totalling 27 matches and being deployed at right-back in the former competition.